DeryFerd/ML_DL-Studying-Progress/README.md

-# Machine Learning Project Data Analysis with Python and SQL
+# Machine Learning and Data Analysis with Python and SQL

 This repository contains code and resources for Machine Learning and Data Analysis projects using Python and SQL.
 It also includes the implementation of interactive dashboards for visualizing the analyzed data.